malacandrian/eewilliams/_series/David.md

         media: ""
         type: "image/svg"
 ---
-What kind of king do we have?
-We see what a great king Jesus is by looking at the life of David.
+See what a great king Jesus is by looking at the life of his chosen king, David.